Remembering Loma Prieta

 The good news is homeowners can retrofit their homes without waiting for the government.
 A couple years ago in this post, I discussed some of the tools available to retrofit existing buildings.

-One of these tools is the 2012 International Existing Building Code (IEBC).
-The IEBC has provisions for repair, alteration, addition or change of occupancy in existing buildings and for strengthening existing buildings.
-For alterations, these provisions may not comply with current IBC requirements, but they are intended to maintain basic levels of fire and structural life safety.
-The IEBC also provides prescriptive provisions for strengthening existing buildings against earthquake damage, which include strengthening residential houses on raised or cripple wall foundations.
+One of these tools is the International Existing Building Code (IEBC), most recently published as the 2021 and 2024 IEBC.
+The IEBC provides provisions for the repair, alteration, addition, and change of occupancy of existing buildings, as well as requirements for strengthening existing structures.
+For alterations, these provisions may not require full compliance with current IBC requirements; instead, they are intended to maintain acceptable levels of fire and structural life safety appropriate for existing construction.
+The IEBC also includes prescriptive seismic strengthening provisions for certain existing buildings, including the retrofit of residential structures with raised or cripple wall foundations to improve earthquake performance.

 Cripple wall failures are a common type of damage observed in older homes, caused by inadequate shear strength in the cripple wall.
 An additional failure point is the attachment of the wood sill plate to the foundation.
 Having a strong connection between the wood structure and the concrete foundation is critical in an earthquake.
 Since the work required to strengthen these connections is typically performed in a crawlspace or unfinished basement, it is a relatively low-cost upgrade that is extremely beneficial to structural performance.